-Following set-up and authorization of an Approval examination, the manufacturer shall submit samples for examination and testing.
-Sample requirements are to be determined by FM Approvals following review of the preliminary information.
-Sample requirements may vary depending on design features, results of prior testing, and results of the foregoing tests.
-It is the manufacturer's responsibility to submit samples representative of production.
-Any decision to use data generated utilizing prototypes is at the discretion of FM Approvals.
-The manufacturer shall provide any special test fixtures, which may be required to evaluate the alarm check valves.
+- 2.3.1 Following authorization of certification examination, the manufacturer shall submit samples for examination and testing based on the following: - Sample requirements to be determined by the certification agency. - 2.3.2 Requirements for samples may vary depending on design features, results of prior or similar testing, and results of any foregoing tests. - 2.3.3 The manufacturer shall submit samples representative of production. - 2.3.4 It is the manufacturer's responsibility to provide any necessary test fixtures, such as those which may be required to evaluate the alarm check valves.